kisdma/leetcode-md-notebook/README.md

 ## Practical Notes
 - Run the problem at least once before copying or saving if you want custom input included.
 - Keep the page open until the notebook download completes.
+- Avoid moving your mouse while histogram tooltips are being gathered; the capture script drives the pointer and manual movement can cause missing bars.
 - No data leaves your browser; MLCS gathers information directly from the current page and LeetCode requests you initiate.

 ## FAQ